PurnimaSShephertz/FantasticView/README.md

 Create a Notification Content Service Extension in your project.
 To do that, in Xcode, select File -> New -> Target and choose the Notification Content Service Extension template.

 ![Notification Content Service](images/notificationContentService.png)

+Once you’ve added the new target, you’ll have a new file called NotificationViewController.h, NotificationViewController.m & MainInterface.storyboard.Note: Notification Content Service Extension has a separate Apple App ID and Provisioning profile!

+Replace NotificationViewController.h, NotificationViewController.m & MainInterface.storyboard class with these classes and add SHNotification libSHNotificationContent.a, include folder & iCarousel folder.